top of page

 Aberration

 Aberrations are unnatural creatures.
-Usually, they have been created with magic or come from distant extraplanar places where the laws of reality are different.
-As opposed to monstrosities, aberrations are always magical and at least some of their abilities are magical too.
+They are usually the unnatural results of magic or come from distant extraplanar places where the laws of reality are different.
+As opposed to monstrosities, aberrations can only exist because of magic or powerful otherworldly power.

 Beast